skx/evalfilter/README.md

      ./evalfilter run -json on-call.json on-call.script

 This will test a script against a JSON object, allowing you to experiment with changing either.
-This driver an also be used to reproduce any problems identified via [fuzz-testing](FUZZING.md).

 ## Benchmarking